Marty Scurll Spills The Beans On Whether He’d Sign With WWE

 “Most recently with the growth of things like New Japan and even companies like Ring Of Honor and stuff we’ve been doing, it [has] given us another platform to make money and not just provide for our families, but make good money,” Marty Scrull said on how successful independent wrestlers can be in today’s scene.

 Scurll even talked about the state of wrestlers as independent contractors and how he’s happy to be one.

 “I’ll be an independent contractor and I’m going to make sure that I am my own boss, that I pick my own hours.
 I’m going to make my own business decisions.
-I’m going to be where I want to be when I want to be and that’s really cool.
+I’m going to be where I want to be when I want to be and that’s really cool.”